sanisaleh71/Bioinformatics_group-4/README.md

 # ESSENTIAL INFORMATION ABOUT BIOINFORMATICS.

-BIOINFORMATICS__ today in world become the most famours field of sciences that deals with application of computational and statisticaal techniques to biological data processing and analysis , particularly in genomics
+BIOINFORMATICS__ today in world become the most famous field of sciences that deals with application of computational and statisticaal techniques to biological data processing and analysis , particularly in genomics

 ## QUESTIONS